fumiya-kume/mdefaults/README.md

 If you encounter any issues, please check the following:
 - Ensure the configuration file is correctly formatted.
 - Verify that `mdefaults` is installed correctly.
+- If macOS is crashing after login, check that your configuration values have the correct types specified.

 ### Contributing